10 Common SEO Mistakes That Kill Your Rankings

 - No logical topical clusters

-Fix it: Link from high-authority pages (homepage, popular posts) to your priority pages.
+Fix it: Link from high-authority pages (homepage, popular posts) to priority pages.
 Use descriptive anchor text that tells readers and search engines what to expect.
 Create topic clusters where related content links together.
 Make sure every important page is reachable within 3 clicks.

-9. Ignoring Search Intent
+9. Ignoring search intent

 You can rank #1 for a keyword and still get zero benefit if you're not matching user intent.